-One final thing to note before kicking off your SEO strategy; there is a correlation for between search intent, keyword difficulty, conversion rates, and search volume.
+One final thing to note before kicking off your SEO strategy; there is a correlation between search intent, keyword difficulty, conversion rates, and search volume.
 A general thing you’ll find is:

-- The lower down the sales funnel, the higher the keyword difficulty and lower the search volume.
+- The lower down the sales funnel, the higher the keyword difficulty and the lower the search volume.
 For example, informational keywords have the highest search volume and lowest keyword difficulty.
 Transactional keywords that attract potential customers have lower search volumes and higher keyword difficulties.